magmukendi/Tweets-Count/README.md

-# Tweets Readability
+# Tweetability

 ![image](https://github.com/243Studio/gif/raw/main/twitter.gif)

-**[Tweets Readability](https://magmukendi.me/Tweets-Count/)** is a web application that allows the users to check the readability of their text before tweeting it using Coleman-Liau index of readability.
+**[Tweetability](https://magmukendi.me/Tweets-Count/)** is a web application that allows the users to check the readability of their text before tweeting it using Coleman-Liau index of readability.